Hribek25/IOTA101/README.md

 ## Viewing and running
 ### Interactive Mode
-There exists a side project called *IOTA Developer Lab* that is built on top of *IOTA Developer Essentials*. the project provides infrastructure services for you to be able to get an interactive experience with all described code snippets.
+There exists a side project called *IOTA Developer Lab* that is built on top of *IOTA Developer Essentials*.
+The project provides infrastructure services for you to be able to get an interactive experience with all code snippets.

 [![Interactive Lab](https://img.shields.io/badge/Interactive-Lab-blue.svg "Interactive experience with the tutorial")](https://hribek25.github.io/IOTA101/devlab.html)